Iterative Phase Retrieval Algorithms for Scanning Transmission Electron Microscopy: Financial Support

-We thank Lena Kourkoutis for her inspirational ideas and support of this project.
-GV acknowledges support from the Miller Institute for Basic Research in Science, and in-particular fruitful discussions with Joel E. Moore of the University of California, Berkeley.
+GV acknowledges support from the Miller Institute for Basic Research in Science.
 SMR acknowledges support from the IIN Ryan Fellowship and the 3M Northwestern Graduate Research Fellowship, and the U.S. Department of Energy, Office of Science, Office of Workforce Development for Teachers and Scientists, Office of Science Graduate Student Research (SCGSR) program.
 The SCGSR program is administered by the Oak Ridge Institute for Science and Education for the DOE under contract number DE‐SC0014664.
 BHS acknowledges support from the Toyota Research Foundation.
 CO and SMR acknowledge support from the US Department of Energy Early Career Research Program.
+DOB acknowledges support from the Department of Defense through the National Defense Science \& Engineering Graduate (NDSEG) Fellowship program.
 This work made use of the electron microscopy facility of the Platform for the Accelerated Realization, Analysis, and Discovery of Interface Materials (PARADIM), which is supported by the National Science Foundation under Cooperative Agreement No. DMR-2039380.
 This work received support from the SHyNE Resource (NSF ECCS-2025633).
 Work at the Molecular Foundry was supported by the Office of Science, Office of Basic Energy Sciences, of the U.S. Department of Energy under contract number DE-AC02-05CH11231.